caicohr/real-time-uta-gtfs-pipeline/docs/gtfs_realtime_data_discovery_description.md

 ### 4.2 The Decoder Script (`scripts/gtfs_realtime_decoder.py`)

-This script fetches the data and ensures the `GTFS_realtime` directory exists before saving.
+This script reads the `TRANSITLAND_API_KEY` from the environment, fetches the binary data, and decodes it.
+If no key is present, it falls back to the MBTA (Boston) feed for testing purposes.

 ```python
 import requests